By Alon Klayman, Threat Hunting Expert at Team Axon

 To keep it simple, you can think of it this way - there are 2 main sets of permissions in Azure Cloud: Azure roles (aka RBAC) and Azure AD roles.

 • Azure Roles (aka RBAC): These roles include sets of permissions to conduct different activities against Azure resources.
 The easiest way to think of it is using Diagram A above.
 Azure Roles will allow the user who has this role assigned to them to conduct activities against the services on the right side of the diagram.
-For example, a user account with the Contributor role on a specific resource group, will have permissions to conduct broad set of activities against resources residing in Azure resource group, for example virtual machine.
+For example, a user account with the Contributor role on a specific resource group will have permissions to conduct a broad set of activities against resources residing in Azure resource group, i.e. a virtual machine.
 The following are the “main” built-in roles that are the most important to be familiar with:

 • Owner: Full rights to change the relevant resource and change the access control of it